Are you looking for the Best laptop for virtualization?

 Its battery is one of the most appealing features.
 It offers a 13-hour long runtime in a single go.
 Yes, it allows you to run virtual machines, do lots of browsing, binge-watch movies, and play light games as well.

-9. MSI GF65 Thin (Budget Laptop for Running Vms)
+9. MSI GF65 Thin (Budget Laptop For Virtual Machines)

 - Processor: 9th Gen Core i7-9750H